w-miller/parsing_project/src/README.md

 ## Contents

-* `monadicParser.hs`: Contains the base Haskell parser framework, which is used throughout the project.
+* `MonadicParser.hs`: Contains the base Haskell parser framework, which is used throughout the project.